 LAURA HAZARD OWEN: Thanks for having me.

 SIMON: There’s been near – I assume I can reasonably use the word – panic over these YouTube motion pictures, where this annoying-searching man or woman, Momo, tells children to damage themselves.
 Is it not actual?
-OWEN: It isn’t always actual.
-So these films do not exist.
-The hoax is that it pops up inside the center of a YouTube video that your kids are watching and induces them to enroll in this task where they devote suicide, or as a minimum, like, it truly is one model of… SIMON: Yeah.
-OWEN: …The tale it is going around.
-And YouTube says that it has no proof of those videos current.
+OWEN: It isn’t always real.
+So, these films do not exist.
+The hoax is that it pops up inside the center of a that your kids are watching and induces them to enroll in this task where they devote suicide, or as a minimum, like, it truly is one model of… SIMON: Yeah.
+OWEN: …The tale is going around.
+And YouTube says that it has no proof that those videos are current.
 We have no screenshots.
 We have no, you understand, like, videos.
 There’s no proof that that is a real issue.
 It’s no longer a real issue.

 OWEN: I assume it’s a mass kind of parental panic.
 However, it’s being fueled by mainstream information businesses, which makes it a bit extraordinary.
 SIMON: Well, and it is only truthful to invite.
-So you and I are interviewing to emphasize that this risk is not actual.
+So, you and I are interviewing to emphasize that this risk is not actual.
 Are we, at the same time, selling this hoax?
-OWEN: Possibly, directly with the aid of speaking me approximately it, maybe we are.
-But I suppose that it needs to be said at this point because, clearly, a number of the coverage I’m seeing is the type along the lines of the kind of each facet.
+OWEN: Possibly, with the aid of speaking me approximately it, maybe we are.
+But I suppose it needs to be said because most of the coverage I’m seeing is the type of each facet.
 Some say it’s a hoax.
 You recognize a few say it is a vital task.
 It is inducing youngsters to kill themselves.
 And it needs to be noted that this isn’t a real component.
 SIMON: Yeah.
-How does this compare to different matters which have caught fire in the latest months?
-I’m taking into consideration, you understand, the Tide Pods – something that turned into.
+How does this compare to matters that have caught fire in recent months?
+I’m considering, you understand, the Tide Pods – something that turned into.